wise-old-man/wiseoldman-discord-bot/src/content/patreon-info.md

 After subscribing to our [Patreon](https://wiseoldman.net/patreon), you should connect your Discord account on Patreon ( see a guide [here](https://support.patreon.com/hc/en-us/articles/212052266-Getting-Discord-access>)), and then you can click the button below to claim your benefits.

+Note: If you'd like to also claim these benefits for your Leagues website group, click the Leagues button below, and make sure to insert the correct (league) group ID.

 ** **